Chicago Booth MBA Essay Tips & Deadlines: 2021-22

-While the first essay unfolds your professional accomplishments and goals, this essay unveils your interests, motivation, and values outside of the professional arena.
+While the first essay unfolds your professional accomplishments and goals, the second essay unveils your interests, motivation, and values outside of the professional arena.
 Make sure that these two essays should showcase a well-rounded picture of your professional and personal self.

 If you are invited to interview, you will have the opportunity to share even more about who you are, how you think, and why.
 You will get two short answer questions that allow you to further showcase yourself.